imvignesh003/SpringBoot-AML/TO-DO.md

 - Remove specific "byAuthor", etc. endpoint paths
   - Instead, have it as another parameter, then make the queries according to that (logic in the service module)
 - work_name -> work_title
+- Fix the capitalization issues
+- Move TO-DO list to GitHub Issues

 FRONT-END
 - Deploy your endpoint to NGROK(?), then do the FreeCodeCamp frontend deployment method